 A brand ambassador is someone who promotes a brand and its products to their network with the objective of increasing brand awareness and driving sales.

 Historically a brand ambassador was typically a celebrity or someone with a good amount of name recognition who was paid for their efforts.
-Celebrities and other well-known personalities are still employed as brand ambassadors (just look at the beauty products industry), however this is typically done by businesses that sell direct to consumers.
+Celebrities and other well-known personalities are still employed as brand ambassadors (just look at the beauty products industry), however, this is typically done by businesses that sell directly to consumers.

 In the year 2016, virtually every employee has a sizeable professional network.
 Between social media, email, and other services, b2b employees have a significant number of people they can talk to, and with whom they have rapport and trust.

 Rapport, trust, influence – whatever you want to call it – is the key.
 These are the currency of business: the more trust and influence you have with someone, the more likely you are to earn their business.
 This is the value of a brand ambassador.

 The relationships your employees have with their networks – which likely include prospective customers, leads, and hires – are stronger than any relationship the people in their networks may have with your brand.
 Putting a brand ambassador program in place allows you to leverage these relationships for the benefit of the ambassador and the organization.

 It depends on the objectives of your business (and your ambassador program), however and in our experience most any employee has the potential to be a brand ambassador.
 Employees in sales, HR, marketing, communications, product, engineering, and management can each serve as effective ambassadors.
 Here are some examples of the results employees within these teams can drive:

 - Sales: Reduced sales cycle and new opportunity creation

 - HR: Recruiting and retention

 - Marketing: Lead generation and brand awareness